GGBoi2/reidar-frontend/README.md

 To ensure that you don't accidently delete the main database, I will give you access to a copy of the database that I don't care what happens to. :)
 There's only a small amount of data because I had to manually copy it over.
 Should be enough to play with css stuff.

+You will need to login to view edits to "The Game" with the same discord account as in ReidarDao.
+Let me know if anything doesn't work